 What plasterboards should I use in the bathroom?

 Moisture or water-resistant plasterboard is the best product and only type of plasterboard that should be used in a bathroom.
 Bathrooms need water resistant plasterboards to prevent water build-up as other types of plasterboard would become damaged and weakened from moisture in the room.
+Plasterboard for bathrooms are easily to install and can purchased directly from our website.

 Are green Plasterboards and Moisture-resistant Plasterboards the same product?